The following guide will teach you how to flush your DNS Cache.

 - WinXP: Start, Run and then type “cmd” and press Enter.

 - Vista, Window 7 and Windows 8: Click “Start” and type the word “Command” in the Start search field.
 Finally, right-click the command prompt icon and select the option to “Run as Administrator”.

 - In the open prompt, type “ipconfig /flushdns” (without the quotes).

 - You should receive a message of your success as confirmation when the cache is cleared.

-Flushing the cache removes all the information stored in the cache, forcing the computer to find new DNS information.
+Flushing the cache removes all the information stored there, forcing the computer to find new DNS information.